 Yes.
 Please note, if entering two brands by a winemaking partnership, both wines submitted must be made by the duo – ie, not one label each from two individuals.

-Any advice about which two wines to send in for the judging in March?
+Any advice about which two wines to send in for the tasting panel at start of 2020?

-Can I send a barrel sample or blend that has not yet been bottled?
+Can I submit a barrel sample or blend that has not yet been bottled?

 What if my wine is not labelled?

-It’s in your best interest to have your wine labelled, however, submitting a labelled product for judging is not mandatory.
+It’s in your best interest to have your wine labelled, however, submitting a labelled product for the tasting panel is not mandatory.

-Can I get feedback about my wines from the judging?
+Can I get feedback about my wines from the tasting panel?

-No feedback is provided from the judges.
-The only results provided are the announcements of the Top 50 in March, the Final 12 in May and the trophy winners in June.
+This is an Awards defined by winemakers, not wine product.
+It is not a technical competition designed to “advance the breed” of grape varieties.
+No feedback is provided about the wines from the tasting panel.
+The only results provided are the announcements of the Top 50 in March and the trophy winners in June.

 Have you got firm dates for the September-November national events at this stage?

 We don’t confirm the dates until after early bird registrations are in by August 16 so we know how many winemakers we’re potentially placing in each event.
-There will be multiple event options over this period; winemakers may attend one of these events, but attendance is not mandatory.
+There will be multiple event options over this period.
+The events are optional.
+Winemakers may show at one trade event and one consumer event, but attendance is not mandatory.